In this article, we’ll outline what you should do:

+Living through a robbery is tough.
+But with the right approach, you can move past the trauma and into a safer, more secure future.
 Signs of robbery are hard to ignore.
 Broken glass, scattered possessions, open windows and muddy footsteps all point to the presence of an intruder.
 Your first instinct may involve cleanup.
 You may rush into the area to see what’s left and what’s remaining.
 It’s an understandable response, but it’s not the right approach.

 Experts suggest that you should leave the scene immediately and call the police from a safe spot, like your car.
 This serves two important purposes:

 - You won’t contaminate the scene.
 Police officers may want to dust for fingerprints, measure shoe prints and otherwise look for clues.
 The more you move things around, the harder that work will be.

 - You won’t put yourself in danger.
 Has your robber left the scene?
 You may not be sure.
 If you stay to find out, you could get hurt.

 Most robbers would do almost anything to avoid meeting you.
 In fact, researchers suggest that 75 percent of burglars will abandon a robbery attempt if they thought someone was coming home.
 But a trapped robber can quickly become a dangerous opponent.
 If you walk in on a robbery and you catch someone holding your precious items, that criminal could harm you to get away.
 Some might push you or press by you, but others might resort to violent attacks.

 The numbers may have shifted since then, but the message remains the same.
 Criminals are dangerous, and you shouldn’t try to stop them on your own without getting hurt.